Join us and make YOUR mark on the World!

 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places to Work by Glassdoor!

-- Prepare comprehensive written analysis and interpretation of highly complex financial issues, including analysis of policy, guidelines, and other regulatory issues and negotiate complex proposals for accounting changes.
+- Prepare comprehensive written analysis and interpretation of complex financial issues, including analysis of policy, guidelines, and other regulatory issues and negotiate complex proposals for accounting changes.

 - Revise sections of the Laboratory's Cost Accounting Standards Board (CASB) Disclosure Statement in accordance with CAS and LLNL's financial policies and procedures.